A strictly RFC 4510 conforming LDAP V3 pure Python client library. The same codebase works with Python 2, Python 3, PyPy and PyPy3

 A more pythonic LDAP

-LDAP operations look clumsy and hard-to-use because they reflect the old-age idea that time-consuming operations should be done on the client to not clutter and hog the server with unneeded elaboration. ldap3 includes a fully functional Abstraction Layer that lets you interact with the DIT in a modern and pythonic way.
+LDAP operations look clumsy and hard-to-use because they reflect the old-age idea that time-consuming operations should be performed client-side to not hog the server with heavy elaborations.
+To alleviate this ldap3 includes a fully functional Abstraction Layer that lets you interact with the LDAP server in a modern and pythonic way.
 With the Abstraction Layer you don’t need to directly issue any LDAP operation at all.